alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 | Filters | To filter to an individual page:<br><br>Dimension: Page path and screen class<br>Condition: exactly matches (=)<br>Expression: enter the page path (everything after your domain, excluding query strings) |

 ## How many users are downloading linked files?

 ### Potential insights

 These explorations could help you to:

-- include downloadable files in content audits
+- include downloadable files in content reviews or audits
 - identify which files receive the most interaction
 - assess whether downloadable content is heavily relied upon
 - prioritise files for review, consolidation, or conversion to HTML where appropriate